Skip to main content

 Overview

 Meridian extends x402 with a proxy facilitator architecture that builds on top of Coinbase’s infrastructure.
 Unlike traditional direct wallet transfers, Meridian routes settlement through the facilitator and adds organization-scoped access control for verification and settlement.
 Across supported chains, the facilitator is the main Meridian payment entrypoint.
-On MegaETH, the same facilitator flow is used, but the facilitator is wired to a USDm forwarder for EIP-3009-compatible settlement.
+On MegaETH, the recommended Meridian flow is now Permit2 via facilitator V4_2.
+The older USDm forwarder remains available only for backward compatibility with legacy EIP-3009 clients and is deprecated for new integrations.

 Traditional x402 vs Meridian’s Innovation